jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 #### Data Cleaning:

 I initially reviewed the downloaded data in excel, since it’s the tool I am most familiar with in order to inspect and understand the information.
 After reviewing the datasets, I decided to begin the data manipulation process using SQL.
-As I tried to upload the  data into the SQL dataset, an error message popped up and it wouldn't allow me to upload the dataset.
-I revisited the files in Excel and noticed the listing_id column was formatted incorrectly.
-I formatted the columns to number values and proceded to effectively load the data into SQL.

 A quick glance at the data shows that there are: